rguides

 This matters for several reasons.
 First, you save time—large analyses that took hours now take minutes because only changed parts rerun.
 Second, you get reproducibility—you have tangible evidence that your outputs match your code and data.
 Third, you reduce cognitive load—you stop worrying about what needs to rerun and let targets handle it.

-Your First targets Pipeline
+Your first targets pipeline

 install.packages("targets")